vadimdemedes/pastel/README.md

 export default Hello;
 ```

-Here we are importing `React` as this is a React app, `React` is required to be in the scope, the same as typical web apps, then we're importing `PropTypes` which is used to define the arguments and their types, and lastly we're importing the `Text` component from `ink`.
+Here we are importing `React` as this is a React app, `React` is required to be in the scope, the same as typical web apps, then we're importing `PropTypes` which is used to define the arguments and their types, and lastly, we're importing the `Text` component from `ink`.
 This will allow us to render text.

 Another point of interest here is the triple-slash (`/// Hello world command` and `/// Name of the person to greet`.)
 Let's run `pasteltest --help`